qgis/QGIS-Documentation/source/docs/training_manual/basic_map/vector_data.rst

 QGIS provides access to many other database formats.
 Like GeoPackage, the SpatiaLite database format is an extension of the SQLite library.
-And adding the first time a layer from SpatiaLite provider follows the same rules as seen
+And adding a layer from a SpatiaLite provider follows the same rules as described
 above: Create the connection --> Enable it --> Add the layer(s).

-We could apply these steps and add SpatiaLite data from our sample data but let's explore another powerful feature of data loading in QGIS: the :guilabel:`Browser`.
+While this is one way to add SpatiaLite data to your map, let's explore another powerful way to add data: the :guilabel:`Browser`.

 #.
-Click the icon |dataSourceManager| to open the :guilabel:`Data Source Manager`
+Click the |dataSourceManager| icon to open the :guilabel:`Data Source Manager`
    window.
 #.
 Click on the |fileOpen| :guilabel:`Browser` tab.
 #.
 In this tab you can see all the storage disks connected to your computer